 Kindergarten – The Primary Entrance

 Charlotte Latin boasts a 96% enrollment, which means our families are happy at Latin.
 As far as statistics go, this number sets up apart from most independent schools.
-With a commitment to small class sizes and rich offerings, our students are known and deeply engaged and our parents value this so deeply, our Board of Trustees governs that we keep enrollment tightly managed.
-To that end, we only grow the school in Kindergarten, Grade 6 and Grade 9.
+With a commitment to small class sizes and rich offerings, our students are known and deeply engaged.
+Our parents value this deeply; our Board of Trustees governs that we keep enrollment tightly managed.
+To that end, we only grow the school in Kindergarten, Grade 6, and Grade 9.
 We consider Kindergarten the primary entrance point as we have the most ability to add the largest number of new students.

 It is important to know that at Latin, we believe the optimal time to start a child's academic journey is at five years.
-Read "Why 5?" for more info.
+Read "Why 5?" below for more.

 We assess every child on an individual basis.
 Some young fives have readiness skills solidly in place while others are emerging.
 We determine placement based on the child’s overall application and past predictors of success and feel the developmental age and milestones are a better indicator of readiness than the birth date.